caioertai/setup-reloaded-content/macos/05-oh-my-zsh/instructions.md

 **Quit and relaunch the Terminal again**.
 It should now have a nice black background, more easy on the eyes. 🚀

-You now have a powerful terminal, and we'll soon (in 2 steps) enhance it plugins 💪
+You now have a powerful terminal, and we'll soon (in 2 steps) enhance it with plugins 💪